 When looking for good glass for sports photography, consider these factors:

 A fast DSLR lens is one that has a low aperture f-number (Lenses with wider apertures) it allows you to freeze the action.
-For example, a lens with a max aperture of f/2.8 is faster than the one with f/4-5.6.
+For example, a lens with a max aperture of f/2.8 is faster than one with f/4-5.6.

 A fast lens motor is also important so that the lens can autofocus quickly.
-For example, Canon offers a range of ring USM lenses that automatically focuses quicker than without a USM motor.
+For example, Canon offers a range of ring USM lenses that automatically focus quicker than without a USM motor.

 The focal length will depend on how close you can get to your subject (i.e. the type of sport you are shooting) as well as how much cropping you can get with your body.
 Because a cropped sensor is smaller than a full-frame sensor, full-frame lenses attached to a cropped camera will give the lens a field of view like a longer lens.